 - In our founding year, we served 50 classrooms – more than any other pilot program in the country at that time.

 - In 2008-09, we created the Saturday Scholarship Program (renamed the Dancing Classrooms Philly Academy in 2015) to expand our reach and offer more specialized dance lessons over a 10-week Saturday course at three locations.
 In the 2017-18 school year, 96 students from grades 5-9 participated in the Academy.
 Soon after, the DCP Allstars were formed for those who excelled and wished to go even further in their dance studies.
-Ensemble membership is by audition, and is comprised of seventh to tenth grade students from around the region who have found an inspiring and transformative passion in ballroom dance.
+Ensemble membership is by audition, and is comprised of seventh to twelfth grade students from around the region who have found an inspiring and transformative passion in ballroom dance.

 - In 2013, we expanded our programming to reach not only fifth grade students, but also eighth grade students and students in special needs schools.